SeriousGuy888/HatapediaSvelte/src/content/articles/Hatapedia Changelog.md

 The article image will now be displayed as a banner at the top of the article page, behind the article title and subtitle.
 It uses a similar opacity gradient to the article link cards.
 This makes the article page look a bit more interesting.

 I've also added a translucent bubble to the subtitle, which makes it a bit more legible against the background image when there is one.

+## Focus Searchbar on Homepage on Page Load

+The searchbar on the homepage will now be focused automatically when the page loads, so you can start typing right away.

 # 2024-03-16